DavidJS01/DavidJS01/README.md

 - [Arivo Acceptance](https://arivo.com)

 I believe that everyone, with just a little guidance or help, can grow and achieve incredible things.

-I maintain a blog regarding mainly my thoughts in tech here: <a href="https://chemdev.me"> chemdev.me </a>

 ---

 ### Notable Projects